 Finding comfort, and North Korea, in a tiny restaurant

-In this Tuesday, June 20, 2017, photo, a woman passes Howol-ilga restaurant in Incheon, South Korea.
+In this Tuesday, June 20, 2017, photo, a plate of North Korean blood sausages sits on a table at Howol-ilga, a restaurant in Incheon, South Korea.
 Outside Seoul, a tiny restaurant whose Korean name means "People from Different Homelands Come to Gather in One Place" attracts patrons from across the country serving up potato pancakes, blood sausage, and memories of North Korea - the outcast homeland those patrons may never see again.

 Discussions